Rypper370/AI-Learning-Insight/REBE/Backend/supabase/migrations/readme.md

 # Supabase Project Setup

 Change this in your Supabase project settings!
-Else it won't work!
+Or else it won't work!

 ## User Signups